k3po/k3po/specification/k3po.control/SPEC.md

 - barrier - the name of a barrier in the prepared script.
 Can occur multiple times (multiple barriers).

 ###### Message body
-The message body for prepared event is the content of the script that will be executed on the k3po server.
+The message body for prepared event is the content of the script that will be executed on the driver.